How to Fix an ATV that Won't Turn Off

 Step 4.
 Hand-tighten the lock ring, then use a set of channel locks to get it snug.
 Don't over-tighten it.
 They're plastic threads and you'll strip them easily if you do.

-After following these steps, your Yamaha Grizzly should power off and on like normal again.
+After following these steps, your Yamaha ATV should power off and on like normal again.
 Now that you know what to do when your ATV won't turn off, check out the video below to see what to do if your Yamaha YFM700 won't turn on.